HR practices that can best help your “Kingdom-Minded” organization and business protect its mission in todays’ hostile world.

 Presenter Mark Griffin has seen it all in his more than 25 years of Human Resources experience gained by working with a wide range of organizations, from small businesses to Fortune 500 companies to Christian Colleges, Ministries and Churches.

-Let Mark and Randy inspire you by sharing his experiences in helping a variety of organizations manage their beliefs in the reality of today’s workplace.
+Let Mark and Randy help you by sharing their experiences in helping a variety of organizations manage their beliefs in the reality of today’s workplace.

 Leading an organization with Christ-centered values makes organizational sense.

 Mark will share why he believes Christ-centered organizations experience:

 - Lower absenteeism

 - Better perceptions by customers and vendors

 Mark will also share how he helps organizations develop HR practices that reflect their core values and still build a high performance organization.

 Topics To Be Covered